 Features of the TD Unlimited Chequing Accounts include:

 - Free non-TD ATM withdrawals

 ATM withdrawals in the U.S. and Mexico cost $3 each, and $5 each at other locations abroad.
-Paper statement also cost $2 per month.
+Paper statements also cost $2 per month.

 3. TD Every Day Chequing Account

-This TD account is its budget-friendly option for clients who want a bit more transactions without paying a hefty fee.
+This TD account is a budget-friendly option for clients who want a bit more transactions without paying a hefty fee.

 It has a $10.95 monthly fee that is waived when you keep a $3,000 minimum monthly balance.

 You can get 25 free transactions each month.
 Additional transactions cost $1.25 each.